cloudfoundry/community/toc/working-groups/service-management/working-agreements/2021-03-09-reviewer-workflows.md

 ## Problem
 Our working group has many different projects maintained by disjointed groups of people.
-In order to run a healthy open source community we need to make sure that we triage issues and merge PRs in a timely fashion.
+In order to run a healthy open source community we need to make sure that we triage issues and review PRs in a timely fashion.

 **As a PR author I want:**
 * To have my PR reviewed and merged in a timely manner.